 vevor hydraulic pump troubleshooting

-Cause: The manual override of the 2-way poppet valve has probably been left open
+- Cause: The manual override of the two-way poppet valve may have been left open

-How to fix it: Push down on the poppet valve and turn clockwise until it locks.
-The manual override is now closed, and it should operate properly.
+- How to fix it: Push down on the poppet valve, turning it clockwise until resistance is felt.
+At this point, the manual override will be closed and should operate normally.

 The following table lists the most common problem you can encounter and what you should verify in each case.